 - the disclosure of your registration details to the other event organizers, Bundesverband Druck und Medien e.V., Friedrichstraße 194-199, 10117 Berlin, Germany and Fogra Forschungsinstitut für Medientechnologien e.V., Einsteinring 1a, 85609 Achheim nr.
 Munich, Germany for the purposes of event planning and execution as well as

-- the disclosure of your data to enable us to exercise our rights, in particular to enforce any claims arising out of this contractual relationship with you.
+- the disclosure of your data to enable us to exercise our rights, in particular to enforce any claims arising out of this contractual relationship with you as well as

 The data disclosed to third parties may only be used by those third parties for the purposes specified.